qureshiowais91/google-photos-upload/README.md

 1. Install requirements: `pip install -r requirements.txt`
 2. Signup for an Google Photos API here: https://developers.google.com/photos/
+3. Create Your Project on Google Cloud https://redirect.is/o0i61kz
-3. Download the `credentials.json` file and place it in this directory
+4. Download the `Client_id.json` file and place it in this directory